Flora - Autumn

 Botanical Family: Cyperaceae

-Foliage: Variably slightly curved bottom and top but mainly flat.
+Foliage: The leaves are variably, slightly curved underside and upperside but mainly flat.

-Flora: Flower stems up to 2.5m H x 5-10cm W, slightly curved rib with narrow winged edges.
-White to cream flower heads 15-80cm L, upright or nodding.
+Flora: Flower stems are up to 2.5m high x 5 to 10cm wide, with slightly curved rib and narrow winged edges.
+The white to cream flower heads are 15 to 80cm long and upright or nodding.

 Flowering Season: Autumn

-How and where it grows: Swamps, ditches, coastal riparian scrub, shrubby heath, shrubbery under light forest cover, near sea level to about 500m.
-Also Vic.
+How and where it grows: This species is found in swamps, ditches, coastal riparian scrub, shrubby heath and shrubbery under light forest cover, from near sea level to about 500m.
+It is also indigenous in Vic.

-Where to See: Knocklofty Reserve, Red Hill Margate, many Reserves around the state, North West, Midlands, North East, Furneaux, East Coast, South West.
+Where to See: Red Hill, Margate; Knocklofty Reserve, West Hobart and many Reserves around the state; North West, Midlands, North East, Furneaux Islands, East Coast and the South West.

-Other notes: Notable for its tall arching flower stems, especially in large swathes.
+Other notes: This species is notable for its tall arching flower stems, especially when in large swathes.

 Styphelia humifusa